theKashey/eyes.sdk.javascript1/packages/eyes-storybook/README.md

   ...
 }
 ```
-> NOTE you can use RegEx or any other method you'd like, as long as you return a `boolean` from this function
+> NOTE you can use regular expressions or any other method you'd like, as long as you return a `boolean` from this function

 #### component